dramamine/lightdream-scripts/README.md

 ## REQUIRED SOFTWARE
 - AutoHotKey - not really necessary if you chose to compile it as .exe on host machine
-  + Win+6 through Win+9 opens all the softwares individually
+  + Win+7 through Win+9 opens all the softwares individually
 - AHK script needs to be added to Windows Start scripts as appropriate
-- OBS latest with obs-ndi plugin
 - Resolume 7.3.3

 - USC: zip up on host, unzip on target, check AHK destinations